-Chief Revenue Officers and experienced sales leaders often say their most important job, after getting the right people in the door, is to coach them.
-After all, sales managers at high performing organizations spent more time coaching than at average or low-performing organizations.
+Chief Revenue Officers and experienced sales leaders often say that their most important job, after getting the right people in the door, is to coach them.
+After all, sales managers at high-performing organizations spent more time coaching than at average or low-performing organizations.

-But oftentimes, due to incomplete or missing sales activity data in CRM, managers have to spend their days sifting through spreadsheets, making sure numbers match and interrogating reps — time that can be far better spent discussing strategies and plays reps can run to close deals.
+But, often due to incomplete or missing sales activity data in CRM, managers have to spend their days sifting through spreadsheets, making sure numbers match, and interrogating reps—time that can be far better spent discussing strategies and plays that reps can run to close deals.

-And while we’re on the topic of time, guiding reps to know when to cut bait and focus on deals that are more likely to close is just as important in driving higher sales productivity.
-Sales activity data not only provides visibility into the health of deals, it can also be used to create activity benchmarks of top reps so managers know what it takes to get the rest of the pack to become high performers.
+And while we're on the topic of time, guiding reps to know when to cut bait and focus on deals that are more likely to close is just as important in driving higher sales productivity.
+Sales activity data not only provides visibility into the health of deals; it can also be used to create activity benchmarks so that managers know what it takes to get the rest of the pack to become high performers.

-But here’s the ugly truth: Nearly half of managers spend less than 30 minutes a week coaching reps on skills and behaviors.
-A common reason for coaching to take a backseat is that the manager simply doesn’t have the time.
+But here's the ugly truth: Nearly half of managers spend less than 30 minutes a week coaching reps on skills and behaviors.
+A common reason for coaching taking a backseat is that the manager simply doesn't have the time.
 Between managing a sales team, reviewing metrics and pipeline, and forecasting the business, finding time to coach can become a challenge.
-Managers that have access to reliable sales activity data can do a better job at coaching and developing high performing teams.
+Managers that have access to reliable sales activity data can do a better job at coaching and developing high-performing teams.